Master of Science

 On a recent visit I stopped at the Café Danh, 1423 Pierce Street, to ask about the sale of the Larvick Speaker location.
 Café Danh serves delicious Asian food, but the perfectly manicured hostess knew little about the location or what had happened.

 Café Danh's hostess knew nothing about the tree, but in researching this article I learned George W. Larvick died.
 I was saddened by the news.
-I did find a photo of a tree as noble as the one I rested in that day, and also took some photos of Larvick Speaker’s business sign, taken down, and laying on the roof.
+I did find a photo of a tree as noble as the one I rested in, and took some photos of Larvick Speaker’s business sign, taken down, and laying on the roof.
 I hope to get back to learn more about Mr. Larvick's musical history, and visit the iconic location of an old-city business, sadly, no longer open, or dappled by the shade of a great tree.

 Our thanks to www.tree-pictures.com for letting us use their photo of the very old northern catalpa tree.